grafana/agent/docs/sources/flow/setup/install/windows.md

 # Install Grafana Agent Flow on Windows

-You can install Grafana Agent Flow on Windows with the stanadrd graphical installer, or as a silent install.
+You can install Grafana Agent Flow on Windows with the stanadard graphical installer, or as a silent install.

 ## Graphical install